abhisindh/friendship-dare/README.md

 - [ ] Many characters that can be used are not used because of lack of research
 - [ ] The addition of `-` to specify out-of-range will work only for numbers a few multiples larger than the range after which the url will not look randomized
 - [x] The same algorithm is not effective to specify options of questions .
 Since there are only a maximum of 4 options, the coded message would look less cryptic.
 Need to randomize it more
+    [This was problem was fixed by adding a `multiple` attribute in encode algorithm.
+So if we know all the elements of a list will be smaller numbers, for each element, the `multiple` is multiplied by corresponding index and it is added to the initial number.
+This resultant number is used for encoding]